efrecon/unforge/README.md

 + Takes either the full URL to a repository, or its owner/name as a first parameter.
 When only an owner/name is provided, the URL is constructed out of the value of the `-t` option -- `github` by default.
-+ Keeps a cache of downloaded tarballs under a directory called `ungit` in the [XDG] cache directory.
++ Keeps a cache of downloaded tarballs under a directory called `unforge` in the [XDG] cache directory.
 Cached tarballs are reused if possible, unless the `-ff` option is provided (yes: twice the `-f` option!).
 + Will not overwrite the content of the target directory if it already exists,